Wesleyan College: Mission and History

 Transportation, Insurance, Passports, and VisasStudents are responsible for making their own travel arrangements.
 Students are required to show proof of medical insurance for the duration of the program.
 For international study, this insurance should include both medical evacuation and repatriation benefits.
 The purchase of special insurance policies might be required by participating host institutions and consortia.
 Students are responsible for obtaining or renewing their passports and securing proper visas for international study.
 Each student must submit evidence of a valid passport before receiving final approval.
 For further information, please contact the Academic Study Abroad Director at email@example.com.

 Internship and Professional Development Experience Programs.
-Wesleyan College's Internship and Professional Development Experience (PDE) Program is a significant component of Wesleyan's overall academic curriculum.
-Through the this program, students are able to relate theory to actual practice, reflect upon issues and concepts related to their experience, and gain valuable work experience while continuing their academic program.
+Wesleyan College's Professional Development Experience (PDE) Program is a significant component of Wesleyan's overall academic curriculum.
+Through this program, students are able to relate theory to actual practice, reflect upon issues and concepts related to their experience, and gain valuable work experience while continuing their academic studies.

 Two levels of practical experience carry corresponding course descriptions.
 For the beginning student, a lower division course, Field Study 199, serves as an introduction to special areas in a career in which a student is interested.
 Consisting primarily of observation, the 199 exploratory internship allows the student to obtain a broad overview of a potential career while receiving credit for the experience.
 Field Study 452 is a more detailed program through which students with substantial relevant coursework obtain knowledge of a career and the opportunity to develop specific competencies necessary for entry level employment in that field.
 In addition, all students with graduation dates of May 2020 or later will be required to obtain at least one credit hour of PDE 400.